aeharding/voyager/README.md

 Native apps can be great, but we believe in the strengths of the web.
 Why use a web-based Lemmy client?

-- **Cross-platform** Use the familiar wefwef interface on your phone, tablet, desktop computer, and more!
+- **Cross-platform** Use the familiar Voyager interface on your phone, tablet, desktop computer, and more!
 - **Self-hostable** No worries about your favorite app getting taken down, and you can customize to your desire!
 - **Lightweight** No large installation bundles - and it's easy to try it out